 How many racquets do I need?

 I suggest to always carry at least two of the same kind with similar strings and tensions.
-In case a string breaks, you will get a similar performance for other one.
+In case a string breaks, you will get similar performance from the other one.
 If you can get three so that you can give one to the stringer while you are carrying the other two to the court – even better.

 I’m a beginner, should I play with the lightest racquet possible?